RedisLabs/redislabs-docs/content/rs/developing/crdbs/strings.md

 *(error) WRONGTYPE Operation against a key holding the wrong kind of value*

-### String Data Type with Counter Value in CRDBs
+### String Data Type with Counter Value in Active-Active databases

-While traditional Redis does not have an explicit counter type, Redis Enterprise Software's CRDBs does.
+While traditional Redis does not have an explicit counter type, Redis Enterprise Software's Active-Active databases does.
 Counters can be used to implement distributed counters.
-This can be useful when counting total views of an article or image, or when counting social interactions like "retweets" or "likes" of an article in a CRDB distributed to multiple geographies.
+This can be useful when counting total views of an article or image, or when counting social interactions like "retweets" or "likes" of an article in an Active-Active database distributed to multiple geographies.

-On conflicting writes, counters accumulate the total counter operations across all member CRDBs in each sync.
-Here is an example of how counter values can be initialized and maintained across two member CRDBs.
+On conflicting writes, counters accumulate the total counter operations across all member Active-Active databases in each sync.
+Here is an example of how counter values can be initialized and maintained across two member Active-Active databases.
 With each sync, the counter value accumulates the private increment and decrements of each site and maintain an accurate counter across concurrent writes.